ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 Propagating changes will thus no longer need server reboot.

-This won't be contributed is the short run as it requires significant development effort.
+This won't be contributed in the short run as it requires significant development effort.

 ### Rolling upgrade scenari

 During a rolling upgrade, the james version is heterogeneous across the cluster, and so might be the mailbox listeners required at the Guice level.

-**case 1**: James Server version 1 do not require listener A, James server version 2 requires listener A.
+**case 1**: James Server version 1 does not require listener A, James server version 2 requires listener A.

 Since listener A is registered, James server version 1 can not be rebooted prior being upgraded.
 (As listener A cannot be instanciated)

-**case 2**: James Server version 1 require listener A, James server version 2 do not requires listener A.
+**case 2**: James Server version 1 requires listener A, James server version 2 does not requires listener A.

 Upgrading to James version 2 means  that listener A is still registered as an additional listener, that needs to be manually unconfigured once the rolling upgrade finished.
 Whish is acceptable in upgrade instruction.
 We need to make